ansys/pyaedt/README.md

   - Recorded code is dirty and difficult to read and understand.
   - Recorded scripts are difficult to reuse and adapt.
-  - Complex coding is required by many global users of `AEDT`.
+  - Complex coding is required by many global users of AEDT.

-The main advantages of `PyAEDT` are:
+The main advantages of PyAEDT are:

-  - Automatic initialization of all `AEDT` objects, such as desktop objects like the editor, boundaries, and so on
+  - Automatic initialization of all AEDT objects, such as desktop objects like the editor and boundaries
   - Error management
   - Log management
   - Variable management